ottrproject/cheatsheets/chunks/secrets.md

 <input type="checkbox"> In your OTTR repository, go to **Settings** in the top navigation tabs `r config::get("settings")`

+Note that this is different from your profile settings where you made your token.

 <input type="checkbox"> Go to **Secrets and variables** in the side navigation `r config::get("secrets")`

 <input type="checkbox"> Click on **Actions**